 Wi-Fi discovery and analysis

 Automatically discover Wi-Fi devices and key device properties.
-Select from among nineteen context-relative sorts to obtain different views into the wireless network.
+Select from among twenty context-relative sorts to obtain different views into the wireless network.
 For example, sort by signal strength to troubleshoot Wi-Fi coverage issues.
 Sort by MAC manufacturer to discover Wi-Fi devices by type and to understand how they are connected relative to SSID, AP and channel.
 Sort by channel to identify channel spacing and usage problems.
 Sort by authorization status to find potential security violations.
 Additional discovery-assisted analysis tools aid with troubleshooting and security enforcement.
 If a Wi-Fi device is also discovered via Wired Analysis, the Cross Link feature enables one-button toggling between wired and Wi-Fi analysis views.